-Your shares may be voted under certain circumstances if they are held in the name of a brokerage firm, bank, broker-dealer, or other similar organization.
-Brokerage firms, banks, broker-dealers and other nominees generally have the authority to vote shares not voted by customers on certain "routine" matters.
-Because the ratification of an independent registered public accounting firm (Proposal 4) is the only matter that is considered to be "routine" at the Annual Meeting, your shares may only be voted by your brokerage firm, bank, broker-dealer or other nominee for the ratification of our independent registered public accounting firm.
-We expect that there should be no broker non-votes (as described below) with respect to Proposal 4.
+Your shares may be voted under certain circumstances if they are held in the name of a brokerage firm, bank, broker-dealer, or other similar organization in their discretion on behalf of clients who have not furnished voting instructions.
+Specifically, in such circumstances, brokerage firms, banks, broker-dealers, and other nominees generally have the authority (but are not required) to vote shares not voted by customers on certain "routine" matters.
+Because the ratification of an independent registered public accounting firm (Proposal 3) is the only matter that is considered to be "routine" at the Annual Meeting, your shares may only be voted by your brokerage firm, bank, broker-dealer, or other nominee for the ratification of our independent registered public accounting firm in their discretion on behalf of clients who have not furnished voting instructions.
+We expect that there should be no broker non-votes (as described below) with respect to Proposal 3.

-Brokerage firms, banks, broker-dealers and other nominees are prohibited from exercising discretionary authority on non-routine matters.
-Each of the election of directors (Proposal 1), say-on-pay vote (Proposal 2) and say-onfrequency vote (Proposal 3) is considered a non-routine matter, and, therefore, brokerage firms, banks, broker-dealers and other nominees cannot exercise discretionary authority regarding these proposals for beneficial owners who have not returned proxies to the brokers (so-called "broker non-votes").
+Brokerage firms, banks, broker-dealers, and other nominees are prohibited from exercising discretionary authority on non-routine matters.
+Each of the election of directors (Proposal 1) and say-on-pay vote (Proposal 2) is considered a non-routine matter, and, therefore, brokerage firms, banks, broker-dealers, and other nominees cannot exercise discretionary authority regarding these proposals for beneficial owners who have not returned proxies to the brokers (so-called "broker non-votes").
 In the case of broker non-votes, and in cases where you abstain from voting on a matter when present at the Annual Meeting for which you are entitled to vote, those shares will still be counted for purposes of determining if a quorum is present, but will have no effect on the outcome of the vote.